alleystoughton/Forlan/book/README.md

 Formal Language Theory: Integrating Experimentation with Proof
 =============================================================================

-This directory contains the LaTeX source for the above book.
+This directory contains the LaTeX source for the book.
 The root file is `book.tex`.

 Run